Advice for Preparing Your Fall Schedule

 - Your faculty advisor will be assigned in late July or early August.
 We assign advisors AFTER reviewing the information about you in the First Year Dashboard and looking at the courses you have chosen in order to maximize the amount of contact you will have with your advisor in your first semester.

 - When you meet with your faculty advisor during Orientation, you will review your schedule and have an opportunity to make some adjustments.
 But keep in mind that by the time you come to campus many courses will be closed.
 So do not put off making selections when the online registration opens June 23rd.
 NOTE: All first year students register for the spring semester in November.
 So you only need to register for the fall semester.

 - You should register for 4 full one unit courses.
 This is the normal course load.
 In general, we do NOT recommend putting your name on a Wait List for a course or a particular section of a course that is full.
 Once you register for 4 courses, you can track courses you prefer to see if a space opens and then exchange courses if you choose to do so.
 Putting yourself on a wait list will take up one of the four course slots you have.

 - AP Course Credit.
-You may not know your AP test scores when you register for classes on June 24th.
+You may not know your AP test scores when you register for classes on June 23rd.
 If you took AP English and expect to earn a 4 or 5, it is ok to register under the assumption that you have been exempted from the First Year Writing Requirement.
 If you find out later that you did not earn a 4 or 5, you can either change your fall semester schedule to add a first year writing course OR wait until the spring to take that course.
-For all other AP credit, if you plan to take courses in that same subject, you should contact the Chair of the Department for advice.
-See the First Year Announcement of Courses for contact information for each department.
+Please see page 12 of the First-Year Advising & Registration Guide for more information on AP credit.

 Contact the Office of Academic Advising if you need assistance 717 337 6579.